-Welcome to my website.
+Welcome to my travel blog.
 Regardless of who you are (a family member, long-lost friend, or a complete stranger), I just want to say thank you for stopping by.

 I am a 24-year-old blogger, journalist and self-proclaimed globe-trotter with an undergrad in Journalism from Ryerson University.
 I have worked with Discovery Channel, Verge: Travel with Purpose Magazine, Time Out Singapore and Sympatico.ca, now theLoop.ca.
 I am currently a part of the prestigious Erasmus Mundus Journalism programme doing an MA in Journalism, Media and Globalization with a specialism in Business and Finance Reporting.